maspen/CNNModelComparison/README.md

 #### VGGNet16 Model with Image Augmentation

 The image-augmented version of the VGGNet16 model displayed an improved training accuracy trend; although with more uncertainty.
-Still overfitted, but less so than its non-augmented counterpart, the validation lossdecreased substantially.
+Still overfitted, but less so than its non-augmented counterpart, the validation loss decreased substantially.

 ![](writeup/vggnet16/vggnet16_aug_accuracy_loss.png)

-The prediction, however was similar to the AlexNet + image augmentation +`Dropout`, favoring more the "tulips".
+The prediction, however was similar to the AlexNet + image augmentation + Dropout, favoring more the "tulips".

 ![](writeup/vggnet16/vggnet16_aug_rose_prediction.png)